jotne-aet-git/eee-development/eeE-IFC-API/multimodel-services-01/README.md

 [Level Up](../README.md)

-Version/Date: 2016.02.03 AET/EPM  API v0.1+ (in progress)
+Version/Date: 2016.02.24 AET/EPM  API v0.2+ (in progress)

 Main classes are:

-* Model - a self-contained data set that is a legal populatiopn iof the IFC schema
+* Model - a self-contained data set that is a legal population of the IFC schema
 * Object - generalized object corresponding to IfcObject in IFC Schema

 Schemata defining data structures can be found here: [IFC multimodel Services Schemata](a_schemata/README.md)